 In addition to the Company's material pending legal proceedings, as previously disclosed, in July 2020, the Company, as well as Kevin Plank and David Bergman (together, the "Executives"), received "Wells Notices" from the SEC relating to the Company's disclosures covering the third quarter of 2015 through the period ending December 31, 2016, regarding the use of "pull forward" sales in connection with revenue during those quarters.
-The Wells Notices informed the Company and each of the Executives that would allege certain violations of the Securities Act and the Securities Exchange Act and certain rules promulgated thereunder.
+The Wells Notices informed the Company that the SEC Staff has made a preliminary determination to recommend that the SEC file an enforcement action against the Company and each of the Executives that would allege certain violations of the Securities Act and the Securities Exchange Act and certain rules promulgated thereunder.
 The Wells Notices delivered to the Executives also reference potential charges related to the Executives' participation in the Company's violations, as well as control person liability under the Exchange Act.